cs3157-borowski/recitations/recitation_1/git.md

 Git also keeps **HEAD**, which is a reference to your repo's most recent commit, aka staged **and** committed revision to your repo.

 Thus, there are also multiple copies of each (tracked) file in your repo.

-Git uses some clever tricks to make sure that identical copies of the same file don’t take up unnecessary space (beyond the scope of this lecture).
+Git will use these multiple copies to automatically track changes between copies (IE: differences between the most committed version and files in the working directory)

-Note that when you clone a repo, you will only receive its commit history; modifications in the working directory and staging area are not cloned.
+**Note**: when you clone a repo, you will only receive its commit history; modifications in the working directory and staging area (files that are un-staged and non-committed) are not cloned.

 ## File States in Local Repository
 In the Git Repository, files can be in the following states: